standuprey/angular-sync-collections/README.md

 How does it work?
 -----------------

-When calling Loader.load() the module will check the counter for every collection declared and for each counter that changed it will fetch the collection and put it in the local data store (localStorage or pouchDB)
+When calling Persist.load() the module will check the counter for every collection declared and for each counter that changed it will fetch the collection and put it in the local data store (localStorage or pouchDB)

 Install
 -------